WitchCraftWorks/arduino-MCP2515-nb/API.md

 ## Sleep mode

 Put the CAN contoller into sleep mode.
+If you have enabled interrupts receive, the CAN controller will wake the CPU up on bus activity (if the CPU is in sleep).

 ```arduino
 int setSleepMode();